ctcuff/UCFParking-API/README.md

 ### Setting up Heroku scheduler

-In order to actually see the data, you'll need to have data in the database (I know, it's crazy right ?).
-I use Heroku Scheduler to insert data every hour automatically, because I'd be too lazy to do it myself otherwise. **Note**: if you change the db schema, things will break and you and your code will be sad.
+In order to actually see the data, you'll need to have data in the database (I know, it's crazy right?).
+I use Heroku Scheduler to insert data every hour automatically, because I'd be too lazy to do it myself otherwise. **Note**: If you change the db schema, things will break and you and your code will be sad.
 Bad rhymes with sad, and being sad is bad.

 0. Go to [Heroku's site](https://dashboard.heroku.com/apps) and create a new Python app.
 1. Upload the contents of `/api` to your Heroku project.